enketo/enketo-validate/README.md

 ## Develop

 1. Clone repo and install [prerequisites](#prerequisites).
-2. Run `npm install`.
+2. Run `yarn install`.
 If there is an error the first thing to do is to run `rm -R node_modules` and retry especially after changing Node versions or after earlier crashes during installation.
 3. Run via command line, e.g. `./validate test/xform/xpath-fails.xml` or `./validate --help`.

 ## How it works